Lindeberg's central limit theorems for martingale like sequences under sub-linear expectations

 \section{Abstract}

-\centerline{\bf Abstract} The central limit theorem of martingales is the fundamental tool for studying the convergence of stochastic processes, especially stochastic integrals and differential equation.
-In this paper, general central limit theorems and functional central limit theorems are obtained for martingale like random variables under the sub-linear expectation.
-As applications, the Lindeberg central limit theorem and functional central limit theorem are obtained for independent but not necessarily identically distributed random variables, and a new proof of the L\'evy characterization of a G-Brownian motion without using stochastic calculus is given.
-For proving the results, we have also established Rosenthal's inequality and the exceptional inequality for the martingale like random variables.
+The central limit theorem of martingales is the fundamental tool for studying the convergence of stochastic processes, especially stochastic integrals and differential equations.
+In this paper, the central limit theorem and functional central limit theorem are obtained for martingale like random variables under the sub-linear expectation.
+As applications, the Lindeberg central limit theorem is obtained for independent but not necessarily identically distributed random variables, and a new proof of the L\'evy characterization of a G-Brownian motion without using stochastic calculus is given.
+For proving the results, Rosenthal's inequality and the exponential inequality for the martingale like random variables are established.

 {\bf Keywords:} capacity; central limit theorem; functional central limit theorem; martingale difference; sub-linear expectation.

 {\bf AMS 2010 subject classifications:} 60F05, 62F17; secondary 60G48, 60H05.